Stevenwaheed/Library_Management_System/individual_report_2.md

   2- setPublicationDate: Getter method for the Publication Date.

-  3- getTitle: Setter method for the Title.
+  3- getTitle: Getter method for the Title.

   4- getPublicationDate: Getter method for the Publication Date.